 Glendalough, (Irish for ‘Glen of the Two Lakes’) is nestled in the Wicklow mountains.
 It offers stunning mountain hikes as well as easier walks in the valley.
 Most surviving buildings, including the stunning round tower, date from the 10th-12th centuries.

-To get there: use the Glendalough Bus which runs daily from St. Stephen’s Green to Glendalough Visitor Centre.
+To get there: use the Glendalough Bus which runs daily from St. Stephen’s Green to Glendalough Visitor Centre or consider booking a private tour.

 The Village of Malahide